tudelft3d/website/education/msctopics/index.md

 We would like to run this for the whole country and integrate this new attribute in our [3D BAG service](http://3dbag.bk.tudelft.nl/).

+Potentially in collaboration with [Deltares](https://www.deltares.nl/en/).

-Programming in Python is sufficient.
+Programming in Python and SQL is sufficient.

 *Contact:* [Hugo Ledoux](https://3d.bk.tudelft.nl/hledoux) and [Balázs Dukai](http://balazsdukai.com)